• Skip to primary navigation

 A roasting tin containing four aubergine halves covered in tomato sauce and crated cheese.

-Four: Put in a preheated oven at 200°C/400°F/Gas 6 for 40 minutes, until the aubergine is cooked through.
+Four: Put into the oven for 40 minutes, until the aubergine is cooked through.
 Top with fresh basil to serve.

 Four cooked aubergine halves covered in sauce and melted cheese.